 President Biden has clearly drawn the battle lines for where he stands, ideologically, when it comes to cash bail.
 But the bruising reality of Washington, D.C. politics – especially with Republicans nearly capsizing to the right – is his plan may never see the light of day without serious compromises.

 The whole key, of course, is what constitutes “fair” without adding more discrimination or bias.
 Bottom line?
-The battle continues, as we expected, with both armies ready.
+The battle continues, as our Colorado bail agents expected, with both armies ready.